ietf-rats-wg/eat/draft-ietf-rats-eat.md

 of a modified detached claims because the algorithms in the COSE registry are assumed to be of sufficient cryptographic strength.

+## Verification Keys {#verfication-key-sc}

+In all cases there must be some way that the verification key is itself verified or determined to be trustworthy.
+The key identification itself is never enough.
+This will always be by some out-of-band mechanism that is not described here.
+For example, the verifier may be configured with a root certificate or a master key by the verifier system administrator.

+Often an X.509 certificate or an endorsement carries more than just the verification key.
+For example, an X.509 certificate might have key usage constraints and an endorsement might have reference values.
+When this is the case, the key identifier must be either a protected header or in the payload such that it is cryptographically bound to the EAT.
+This is in line with the requirements in section 6 on Key Identification in JSON Web Signature {{RFC7515}}.

 # IANA Considerations

 ## Reuse of CBOR and JSON Web Token (CWT and JWT) Claims Registries